Corsaair/markdownlib/README.md

 ----------------------------

-The code does not rely on any particular API or features not available in the Flash Player or AIR and so should work there too.
+The code does not rely on any particular API or features not available in the Flash Player or AIR runtime and so should work there too.

 My main focus being Redtamarin I did not provide a build to generate a SWC yet.